CleverTap/clevertap-geofence-ios/README.md

   [[CleverTapGeofence monitor] stop];
   ```

 - You can customize **Logging** mode to view more, less or no logs from the Geofence module.
-This can be done by appropriately setting the `CleverTapGeofenceLogLevel` enum -
+This can be done by appropriately setting the `CleverTapGeofenceLogLevel` enum:

   ```
   public enum CleverTapGeofenceLogLevel : Int {